robdevops/codeless-checks-knowledge-base/README.md

 * Use `check_smtp` for amavis.
 The package is *monitoring-plugins-basic* on Debian and *nagios-plugins-smtp* on RHEL.
 * Use `check_http` for nodejs, and java application servers.
 The package is *monitoring-plugins-basic* on Debian and *nagios-plugins-http* on RHEL.
 * When implementing `check_tcp`, be familiar with the `-s` and `-e` switches.
 Your test is much more robust if it tests for the expected behaviour, not just a listening socket.
-  * Also keep in mind this test can connect to UNIX sockets when run on the remote agent.
+  * Also keep in mind this test can connect to UNIX socket files when run on the remote agent.
 * When implementing `check_http`, use `-s` to search for expected content on the page.
   * Also use `-v` `-f follow` to discover the final URI after all redirects.
 In production, pass this final URI to the `-u` switch (e.g. `-u '/dashboard/Login.php'`) to increase efficiency.